 Complainant: People who complain about community cats legitimately feel that the cats are a nuisance because they eliminate in their gardens, yowl at night and spray smelly urine.
 Complainants often are unaware that removing the cats will not solve the problem.
 They are also unaware of the humane deterrents available to help keep community cats off their property.

-Whether you love or loathe community cats, trap-neuter-return (TNR) is the most effective and humane way to effectively reduce the number of community cats and also reduce nuisance behaviors.
-In a TNR program, cats are humanely trapped, spayed or neutered, vaccinated and then returned to their communities to live out their lives.
+Whether you love or loathe community cats, trap-neuter-vaccinate-return (TNVR) is the most effective and humane way to effectively reduce the number of community cats and also reduce nuisance behaviors.
+In a TNVR program, cats are humanely trapped, spayed or neutered, vaccinated and then returned to their communities to live out their lives.

 Because they have been fixed and can no longer breed, the number of cats is reduced over time.

-ScareCrow: This motion-activated sprinkler has an infrared sensor that releases a three-second blast of water.
-The sprinkler “fires” 1,000 times on one nine-volt battery and covers an area 45 by 35 feet long.
+Motion-activated sprinklers: Motion-activated sprinklers have an infrared sensor that releases a short blast of water.
+The sprinklers can “fire” up to 1,000 times on one nine-volt battery and typically cover an area 35 by 45 feet.
+These devices can be purchased through online retailers.

 Other digging deterrents: Push chopsticks into small potted plants.
 Use pinecones, lava rocks, concrete pavers or stones as mulch to prevent cats from digging.
 Place large river rocks throughout the garden or use poultry fencing or landscape wrap around plants.